kwonsh01/OpenRLDP_test/README.md

-make //create _opendp.so in /bench
+make -> create _opendp.so in /bench

 NEW Function
 	std::vector<cell*> get_Cell();